electricimp/AmazonDRS/examples/README.md

 ## Replenish example ##

 The example:
-- authenticates the device on Amazon platform using the library's [login()](../README.md#logindevicemodel-deviceserial-onauthenticated-testdevice) method which provides the authentication flow described [here](../README.md#authentication)
+- Authenticates the device on Amazon platform using the library's [login()](../README.md#logindevicemodel-deviceserial-onauthenticated-testdevice) method which provides the authentication flow described [here](../README.md#authentication)
-- executes the following cycle: places a test order, waits for 8 sec, cancels the order, waits for 12 sec
+- Executes the following cycle: places a test order, waits for 8 sec, cancels the order, waits for 12 sec
-- logs all responses received from the Amazon DRS
+- Logs all responses received from the Amazon DRS

 Source code: [Replenish.agent.nut](./Replenish.agent.nut)